Kingston College (Jamaica): Motto

 The school's motto is in Latin: Fortis Cadere Cedere Non Potest, which translates to The Brave May Fall But Never Yield.

 Crest

-The crest bears the colors purple and white which represents the Episcopal colours.
+The crest, which bears the colors purple and white, represents the Episcopal colours.
 Purple was the colour of the Roman Empire and was used by the Greeks to honour their Olympic heroes.
 The pineapple symbolizes the field of labor and fruitfulness, The dog, the animal of loyalty, fidelity and watchfulness.
 The book represents the Bible and academics.

 Rhodes Scholars

 Rhodes Scholars from the college include: